RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Discussion

 \bmhead{Acknowledgements}

 This material is partly based upon High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department.
 Research reported in this publication was supported in part by the University of Arizona’s BIO5 Institute Team Scholars Program.
 Mount Holyoke College undergraduate students, Chuhan Wang `24 and Karry Wang `23, worked on an image processing project in Summer 2022, which helped with the digitization of maps used in this work.
 The authors would like to thank Heidi Brown for helpful conversations on mosquito behavior.
+The authors would also like to thank the referees of the manuscript for their careful reading and helpful comments.

-\bmhead{Data Availability} The data that support the findings of this study are openly available in GitHub at https://github.com/lidiamrad/RDA-PSO-data.
+\bmhead{Data Availability} The data that support the findings of this study are openly available in GitHub at \url{https://github.com/lidiamrad/RDA-PSO-data}.
 The source code is platform independent and written in Matlab.